Falling Down: Box office

 The film grossed $96 million against a $25 million budget.
 It took the top spot at the United States box office in its first two weeks of release (February 26–28 and March 5–7, 1993).
 Falling Down pushed the previous top movie, Groundhog Day, into the second place box-office spot for both those weeks.
 It grossed $40.9 million in the United States and Canada and $55.1 million internationally.

 Critical reception

-Falling Down holds an approval rating of 75% on Rotten Tomatoes based on 56 reviews, with an average rating of 6.80/10.
+Falling Down holds an approval rating of 75% on Rotten Tomatoes based on 57 reviews, with an average rating of 6.80/10.
 The site's consensus states: "Falling Down's popcorn-friendly take on its complex themes proves disquieting—and ultimately fitting for a bleakly entertaining picture of one man's angry break with reality."
-However, the film also has a weighted average score of 56 out of 100 on Metacritic based on 21 critics, indicating "mixed or average reviews".
+The film has a weighted average score of 56 out of 100 on Metacritic based on 21 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale.